awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

      * This blueprint demonstrates how an origin-request trigger can be used to
      * change the origin from which the content is fetched, based on request properties.
      * In this example, we use the value of the CloudFront-Viewer-Country header
-     * to update the S3 bucket domain name to a bucket in a region that is closer to
+     * to update the S3 bucket domain name to a bucket in a Region that is closer to
      * the viewer.
      *
      * This can be useful in several ways:
-     *      1) Reduces latencies when the region specified is nearer to the viewer’s
+     *      1) Reduces latencies when the Region specified is nearer to the viewer’s
      *         country.
      *      2) Provides data sovereignty by making sure that data is served from an
      *         origin that’s in the same country that the request came from.